MichalMrena/DecisionDiagrams/README.md

 register_manager(m);
 auto g = (x(0) && x(1)) || ((x(2) && x(3)) || x(4));
 ```
 Basic operations that can be used in apply are: `AND, OR, XOR, NAND, NOR`.
-Full list with corresponding operator overloads can be found in table below.
+Full list of operations with corresponding overloads can be found in table below.

 #### Using diagrams
 Since a diagram is representation of a function you can evaluate it for given assignment of variables.
 Values of variables can be specified in different ways. `evaluate` returns either `0` (false) or `1` (true).